spotinst/help/src/docs/elastigroup/features/core-features/equal-az-instance-distribution-orientation.md

 ---

-**Tip**: When using this strategy, the “Spot Instance Percentage” or “On-Demand Count” settings will apply per AZ and not for the whole group.
-So for example, a group with 2 AZs and a “Spot Instance Percentage” of 50%, when launching its first 2 instances – they will both be spots, 1 in each AZ.
+**Tip**: When using this strategy, the `Spot Instance Percentage` or `On-Demand Count` settings will apply per AZ and not for the whole group.
+So for example, a group with 2 AZs and a `Spot Instance Percentage` of 50%, when launching its first 2 instances – they will both be spots, 1 in each AZ.

 ---

 ## Enabling Equal AZ Orientation

-This option is available via the API or the “Edit Configuration” option in the UI.
+This option is available via the API or the `Edit Configuration` option in the UI.

 ### Using the Spot console: